hypervel/hypervel.org/docs/docs/mail.md

 #### Pushing to Specific Queues

-Since all mailable classes generated using the `make:mail` command make use of the `LaravelHyperf\Bus\Queueable` trait, you may call the `onQueue` and `onConnection` methods on any mailable class instance, allowing you to specify the connection and queue name for the message:
+Since all mailable classes generated using the `make:mail` command make use of the `Hypervel\Bus\Queueable` trait, you may call the `onQueue` and `onConnection` methods on any mailable class instance, allowing you to specify the connection and queue name for the message:

 ```php
 $message = (new OrderShipped($order))